sowcow/blog/content/posts/genre-change.md

 The turn is marked by the Chaplin's A Days Pleasure.
 It is fun, smart and has just enough depth.
 The depth is created by different axes and different freedom.

+# Abstract

+I must say that it is a perfect sequence.
+The negative apex from the right angle looks right.